 - Gather all the ingredients.
 You will also need a 3-4 L glass jar, which you can buy at a Japanese or Korean grocery store.

-- Rinse the jar thoroughly with soap and hot water and wipe with a clean towel.
-While the jar is still hot, pour boiling water and shake to clean and drain.
-Air dry completely, making sure there's no moisture.
-Damp the clean towel with liquor (I use shochu) and wipe inside the jar.
+- Rinse the jar thoroughly with soap and hot water and wipe dry with a clean towel.
+While the jar is still hot, pour in boiling water and shake to clean and drain.
+Air dry completely, making sure there‘s no moisture.
+Dampen a clean towel with liquor (I use shochu) and wipe the inside of the jar.

-- Wash and dry the green plums thoroughly.
+- Wash and dry 2.2 lbs green ume plums thoroughly.

-- Remove stem ends from the plums with a bamboo skewer or toothpick.
-Discard plums with any brown or blemished spots.
+- Remove the stem ends from the plums with a bamboo skewer or toothpick.
+Discard any plums with brown or blemished spots.

-- In the clean jar, put the plums in a single layer.
-Then cover the plums with rock sugar.
+- In the clean jar, put some of the plums in a single layer.
+Then, cover the plums with a layer of some of the 2.2 lbs white rock sugar.

-- Seal, write the date on the jar and store in a cool, dark place (no refrigerator).
+- Seal, write the date on the jar and store in a cool, dark place (not the refrigerator).

-- At least twice a day, gently shake and tilt the jar and make sure the plums are coated with the syrup.
-Plum flavor needs to be extracted as soon as possible.
-If the plums are exposed and not coated with sugar/syrup, it may end up growing mold (and ruin the syrup!).
-Once the ume's essence is extracted, ume will look wrinkled.
+- At least twice a day, gently shake and tilt the jar and make sure the plums are coated with syrup.
+The goal is to extract the plum flavor as soon as possible.
+If exposed and not coated with sugar/syrup, the plums may grow mold (and ruin the syrup).
+Once the essence is extracted, the ume will look wrinkled.
 Tip: If you see white mold growth on a plum, discard it immediately.
-If you see white foam and smell fermentation, you have to stop this process and move onto the next step (cooking syrup).
+If you see white foam and smell fermentation, you have to stop this process and move onto the next step (cooking the syrup).

-- Take out the plums and measure the weight (455 g) if you plan to use them for other recipes.
+- Take out the plums and weigh them (mine weighed 455 g) if you plan to use them for other recipes.
 I recommend making Ume Plum Compote.

 - Pour the syrup into a large pot.
-Simmer for 15 minutes on low heat, skimming the foam that comes up to the surface.
+Simmer for 15 minutes on low heat, skimming the foam that comes up to the surface with a fine-mesh skimmer.

-- Fill the jar with the hot syrup, leaving ½ inch.
+- Fill the jar with the hot syrup, leaving ½ inch of headspace.
 Repeat to fill the remaining jars.
 Remove the lids and bands from the simmering water with tongs and place them on top of the jars.

 - Close the lid tightly and turn the jar upside down to seal.
 Let cool.
 Check the seal: The lids should not pop in the center (if they do, you can only keep the syrup in the fridge for up to 2 weeks).